mongoose_wpool

 Supervision tree

-• mongoose_wpool_mgr all the pools of the same type are managed by a manager.
+mongoose_wpool_supsupervisor for every type of the pool.
+Under it there can be many children of:mongoose_wpool_type_supis started on-demand when a pool of given type is started.
+Many pools of the same type are supervised by the supervisor.
+Its children are:mongoose_wpool_mgrall the pools of the same type are managed by a manager.
 It's responsible for starting, stopping and restarting the pool.
-Restarting happens when the main worker_pool process for the pool is stopped unintentionally.
-This usually happens when there was too many restarts of worker processes.
+Restarting happens when the mainworker_poolprocess for the pool is stopped unintentionally.
+This usually happens when there was too many restarts of worker processes.- many

 The mongoose_wpool_mgr manages the pool by setting monitor for every started pool.